 Manatee Public Beach

 Manatee Public Beach is popular not only for its amenities and family-friendly vibes but also for its shelling potential.
-The beach's convenient location in the middle of the island makes it easily accessible regardless of where you're staying.
-While here, you might come across a variety of shells, from common scallops to the rare junonia shell.
+The beach's central location and proximity to the Holmes Beach neighborhood make it easily accessible from anywhere on the island.

 After a day of shelling, you can enjoy a snack at Anna Maria Island Beach Café (shellfish platter, anyone?) or join in some beach volleyball.
-If you want to fuel up before your shelling adventures, definitely take advantage of their 'All-You-Can-Eat Pancakes' deal for breakfast!
+If you want to fuel up before your shelling adventures, definitely take advantage of their 'All-You-Can-Eat Pancakes' deal for breakfast.

 Shelling Etiquette